Hotels, ryokan, minshuku, minpaku and other lodgings

-Before dinner guests will be encouraged to take a bath, changing into their yukata bathrobe before bathing.
-Once bathed dinner will be served in the room.
-In most ryokan dinner is very elaborately prepared and presented from carefully chosen seasonal ingredients; guests should not hesitate to ask if are not sure how to eat a given item.
+Before dinner, guests will be encouraged to take a bath, changing into their yukata bathrobe before bathing.
+Once bathed, dinner will be served in the room.
+Most ryokan serve elaborate dinners from carefully chosen seasonal ingredients.
+Guests should not hesitate to ask if they are not sure how to eat a given item.

 Upon returning to the room, guests will find that futon bedding has been rolled out for them on the tatami.
 While slightly harder than a Western bed, most people find sleeping on a futon very pleasant.
 A real Japanese futon is just a mattress, and not the low, flat bed often sold under the name in the West.

 Breakfast in the morning is usually served communally in a dining hall at a fixed time.